azrarabbani/air/README.md

 # air
-This is my perosnal repository which will contain common problem's solution.
+This is my personal repository which will contain common problem's solution.